zboxfs/zbox/README.md

 ## Static linking with libsodium

-By default, Zbox use dynamic linking when links with libsodium.
-If you want to change this behavior and use static linking, enable below two environment variables.
+By default, Zbox uses dynamic linking when it is linked with libsodium.
+If you want to change this behavior and use static linking, you can enable below two environment variables.

 ```bash
 export SODIUM_LIB_DIR=/path/to/your/libsodium/lib